bwoodard28/bwoodard28/README.md

 # <a href="https://www.linkedin.com/in/bricewoodard/">Brice Woodard</a>'s IT and Cybersecurity Project Portfolio 🔐

-I focus on bridging the gap between technical security findings and business risk.
-My work spans **vulnerability management, governance/risk/compliance (GRC), and cloud security**, with hands-on projects that demonstrate not only how to identify security issues but also how to align them with frameworks like **NIST, PCI DSS, ISO 27001, and SOC 2**.

-This portfolio highlights practical labs and deliverables I’ve built — from vulnerability management programs and compliance mapping exercises to risk registers and incident response playbooks — to show my ability to create **audit-ready, business-facing security documentation.**
+My work focuses on security operations, vulnerability management, and governance, risk, and compliance.
+I build hands-on projects that show how technical findings connect to business risk and compliance requirements.
+This portfolio includes vulnerability management programs, compliance mapping, risk registers, cloud security labs, and integrations.
+Each project is designed to produce practical, audit-ready deliverables.

 ## ⚠️ Vulnerability Management Projects